Rubberverse/qor-caddy/README.md

 ## What's this
 Singular Dockerfile `Caddy.Dockerfile` that spins up xCaddy, builds modules listed in a file and then runs on a rootless user inside the container.
+It makes use of Alpine Linux as it's base, allowing you to reap all advantages of file size and performance you're used to!

 I have no idea about this license thing but I've been using `MIT` for a while so eh, may as well?
 Let me know if it's wrong though.